kyheonUCLA/bday-brain/frontend/frontend.md

 5. `npm install @types/react-bootstrap`
    typescript needs accesss to the type description of react-bootstrap to work as expected and provide intellisense/compilation
 6. `npm install react-router-dom @types/react-router-dom`
-   Install client side routing with react-router
+   Install client side routing with react-router.
+Wrap `<App />` with BrowserRouter in index.tsx.
+Additionally make sure to wrap